CanonLaw.info

 Commentary

-Commentary on the QLD began almost immediately and, though in its day a 'study' of the QLD, much of this commentary could now be considered a 'source' of QLD canonistics.
-Commentators on the Liber Extra were known as “Decretalists” to distinguish them from “Decretists” or commentators on Gratian’s so-called Decretum.
-At the head of any list of decretalist commentary stands the 'ordinary gloss' on the text of the QLD which commentary quickly came to be included in virtually all printings of the QLD itself.
+Commentary on the QLD began almost immediately; in its day much of that commentary would have been considered a 'study' but we would likely consider it a 'source' of QLD canonistics.
+Commentators on the Liber Extra were generally known as “Decretalists” to distinguish them from “Decretists”, that is, commentators on Gratian’s so-called Decretum.
+At the head of any list of decretalist commentary stands the 'ordinary gloss' on the text, which commentary quickly came to be included in virtually all printings of the QLD itself.

 The Glossa Ordinaria to which I have access is found in: Decretales D. Gregorii Papae IX. suae integritate una cum glossis restitvtae; Ad exemplar Romanum diligenter recognitae.
 Venetiis, apud Iuntas MDCXV.
 1388 pp. + 53 pp. (Margarita decretalium), + 3 pp. (Repertorium verborum).